BREAD5940/5940-docs/source/docs/unofficial-libraries/team5190/units-math.rst

 Acceleration, a derived unit of Velocity, is used to represent either a linear or angular acceleration.
-Similar to Length, the type can be parametrized by any class that implements SIValue.
+Similar to Length, the type can be parameterized by any class that implements SIValue.
 Similar to Length, Acceleration must be parameterized by a class with inherits SIValue.

 .. tabs::